wolfgarb/wolfgarb/README.md

 # Howdy!
 I'm Wolf 🐺

 ## My birth name is Samantha Wolfskill.
-I'm a TypeScript/React and AEM developer with a JavaScript background.
+I'm a TypeScript/React developer with a JavaScript background.

 I have been self-taught since 2021 and completed a JavaScript full-stack certification in February of 2022.
 Before programming, I did Graphic Design and Fine Art.
 I continue to create in my down time, and love to build miniatures, paint, and draw digitally via Procreate.